TorHelper/tor-relay-bootstrap/README.md

 * Configures sane default firewall rules
 * Configures automatic updates
 * Installs tlsdate to ensure time is synced
-* Installs monit and activate config to auto-restart all services
 * Helps harden the ssh server
 * Gives instructions on what the sysadmin needs to manually do at the end